awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/how-to-tag-associated-repository-update-cli.md

 # Add or update tags for a CodeGuru Reviewer associated repository \(AWS CLI\)<a name="how-to-tag-associated-repository-update-cli"></a>

 Follow these steps to use the AWS CLI and the tag\-resource command to add or update the AWS tags for an associated repository\.
-This command adds a new tag or, if you pass in a tag with an existing *key*, updates the *value* associated with that *key*\.
-If you want to use the AWS CLI to update the *key* of a tag, use untag\-resource to remove it, then use tag\-resource to add a new tag with the updated *key* and its *value*\.
+This command adds a new tag or, if you pass in a tag with an existing key, updates the value associated with that key\.
+If you want to use the AWS CLI to update the key of a tag, use untag\-resource to remove it, then use tag\-resource to add a new tag with the updated key and its value\.

 **To add or update tags for an associated repository**